worldviewer/react-worldviewer-prototype/README.md

 This project has been recently transitioned from Apigee / Usergrid to MongoDB / AWS Lambda / AWS S3.

+The bulk of the refactor into Redux is now complete.
+A small amount of previous/next functionality was lost in the refactor, and on my second pass, I will clean up the props and handler passing between components.

+The next step is to completely overhaul the way I am handling slides.
+The problem is that the content is not always legible, and I'll be addressing this by expanding the number of slide states to zoom into parts of the bubbles.

+I'll also need to make space for a markdown description modal.

 ### Part 1: The Infographic Frontend

 A common element for all of the enhanced controversy cards will be a deep-zoomable background which on zoom will eventually act as an interactive wall for discussion of the topic.